GSI-HPC/ltsm/README.md

 ![Archive performace](https://raw.githubusercontent.com/tstibor/ltsm.github.io/master/doc/images/scaling.png)

 ## More Information
-In the manual pages [lhsmtool_tsm.1](http://github.com/tstibor/ltsm/blob/master/man/lhsmtool_tsm.1), [ltsmc.1](http://github.com/tstibor/ltsm/blob/master/man/ltsmc.1) and [ltsmfsq.1](http://github.com/tstibor/ltsm/blob/master/man/ltsmfsq.1) usage details and options of *lhsmtool_tsm*, *ltsmc* and *ltsmfsq* are provided.
+In the manual pages [lhsmtool_tsm.1](http://github.com/tstibor/ltsm/blob/master/man/lhsmtool_tsm.1) and [ltsmc.1](http://github.com/tstibor/ltsm/blob/master/man/ltsmc.1) usage details and options of *lhsmtool_tsm* and *ltsmc* are provided.
 In addition, a [screencast](https://github.com/tstibor/ltsm.github.io/raw/master/screencast/ltsm-screencast-2.mp4) of an older version of this project is provided.

 ## References
 A thorough description and code examples of IBM's low-level TSM API/library can be found in the open document [Using the Application Programming Interface](https://github.com/tstibor/ltsm.github.io/raw/master/doc/tsm/using_the_programming_application_interface.pdf), Fourth edition (September 2015).